kyguy/kafka-summit-2021/README.md

 We could have specified a custom `spec.goals` list to optimize how the cluster is balanced.
 For example, we could have added a single value `spec.goals` list with
 - DiskCapacityGoal

-which would cause Cruise Control to balance the cluster based on broker disk capacity, ignoring other factors like
+which would cause Cruise Control to balance the cluster based on broker disk capacity, ignoring other factors like:

 - CPU load
 - Network load
 - etc

 The defult settings cover all of these factors

 ```